Tamas-Olah-Dev/VueCRUD/README.md

 ###### VueTreeselectVueCRUDFormfield
 A VueTreeselect wrapper component.
 Instead of getKeyValueCollection, it uses the valuesetClass's `public static getVueTreeselectCollection()` method.
 While this has to be defined, typically it's enough that it returns the `getVueTreeselectCompatibleValueset()` function's results from the canBeTurnedIntoKeyValueCollection trait.
 For tree-type models where relationships are set up (a model has a nullable model_id pointing to a parent model if it's a child, and a hasMany relationship to list the children) the relationship name should be passed to this function to build a tree.
 The `setMultiple(bool $multiple)` option allows for enabling/disabling multiselect.

+For all treeselect-based fields, default props can be defined in config('app.vuecrud.vuetreeselectDefaults') as an array.

 ###### TreeselectWithAddButtonVueCRUDFormfield
 This is a wrapper for a VueTreeselect and an 'Add' button that can be connected to another VueCRUDManageable model.
 At configuration the addRoutes method has to be used with the SUBJECT_SLUG of the related model, so that routes are configured.
 The `setTreeselectLabelFieldName($fieldName)` function is needed to set up the property of the model to be used as a node label.
 ###### VueComponentVueCRUDFormfield
 This allows for using any custom v-model-compatible Vue.js component as a form field.
 ###### YesNoSelectVueCRUDFormfield
 A simple Yes/No select.
+###### StaticVueCRUDFormfield
+A div rendered with the formfield's value in it (for displaying static information if needed)

 ### Form requests